DevMountain/Hosting-Digital-Ocean/README.md

 - Select the SSH key you registered earlier.
 - Choose a droplet name that can represent multiple projects, not just one (e.g., "kevin-droplet" rather than "personal-project").
 - Once the droplet is created, you will receive the droplet's IP address.
 You will use this to connect to your server through the command line, and you will also use it to log on to the site once it is hosted (unless you set up a domain).

+#### Possible errors:
+- When pasting in your SSH key, might get an error saying your private key is invalid, even when you are sure you copied the correct key.
+This can happen if you accidentally copied spaces at the end of the key string.
+This especially happens with Windows users using git bash, even when it looks like there are no extra spaces in the selection.
+Try pasting the key into Notepad or another editor (like VS Code) and then copying again from there.

 ***